 It received 31 stations on FM, lower than any other radio I have tested.
 Stations it did receive were clear and crisp sounding, quite listenable.
 I tried headphones and detected a bit more bass than from the speakers, but still not much.

 The manual is one of the more literate ones I have seen from Chinese manufacturers, but it does have one big error.
 The manual gives instructions for setting the clock, but the radio has no clock.
+(The new version is advertised as having a clock.)

 The CR2015 receives one NOAA weather station in my area, the same number as every other weather radio I’ve owned.
 I have not tested the weather alert function.